gmcmacran/survivoR/README.md

 Proportional Hazards model cannot do.
 Tree based methods take the likelihood functions used by other survival models (either Cox or A.F.T.) and replace the weighted sum of covariates with tree functions.
-With these new loss functions, training boosted models or random forests continue as usual.
+With these new loss functions, training boosted models or random forest models continue as usual.
 At time of writing, XGBoost has the functionality while LightGBM has it on the to-do list.